OmkarArdekar/SkillConnect/README.md

 # STEPS TO USE PROJECT

 1. Download all files and directory from the repo
-2. Enter "npm install" command to install node_modules and all dependencies from the package-lock.json and package.json
+2. Enter "npm install" or "npm i" command to install node_modules and all dependencies from the package-lock.json and package.json
-3. Create MySQL Database according to the schema.sql.
+3. Create MySQL Database according to the schema.sql and Run index.html file in the views directory.